 - Container Instance: Each EC2 in an ECS Cluster is called a container instance.

 Autoscaling is an AWS Compute service that allows your application to scale up/down according to EC2 instance CPU usage or some other criteria (Autoscaling policies) set by the user.
-For example: For a web application, you can set an Autoscaling Policy like, when CPU usage exceeds 80% for 5 minutes add another EC2 instance with the same configurations.
-This will add another instance behind the ELB and allow requests divided into 2 EC2 instances now.
-Earlier, Autoscaling feature was only provided with AWS EC2 service, in the year 2016, it started to support ECS clusters as well.
+For example: For a web application, you can set an Autoscaling Policy like, when CPU usage exceeds 80% for five minutes add another EC2 instance with the same configurations.
+This will add another instance behind the Amazon ELB and allow requests divided into EC2 instances now.
+Earlier, the Autoscaling feature was only provided with AWS EC2 service, in the year 2016, it started to support ECS clusters as well.

 - Autoscaling for ECS Clusters can be set up from AWS-CLI, AWS-Console and AWS SDKs as well.

-- You can choose the number of starting tasks for the application, attach one or more policies to the Autoscaling Group and AWS handles the rest.
+- You can choose the number of starting tasks for the application, and attach one or more policies to the Autoscaling Group and AWS handles the rest.

-- Autoscaling for ECS also manages Multi-AZ presence of your ECS cluster.
+- Autoscaling for ECS also manages the Multi-AZ presence of your ECS cluster.
 That is, you can attach policies to have a minimum of one or more instances in each Availability Zone to make your application highly available.

-Features of ECS:
+Features of ECS

 - Allows seamless deployment of container-based applications.
 This can be scheduled or done by simple API calls.